 For questions, please contact OtP@uoregon.edu.

 Awards are restricted to tenured faculty, with an emphasis on recently promoted associate and full professors.
 Normally, faculty who hold endowed chairs and professorships are not eligible for these awards.
-Awardees will become eligible again after three years.
+Previous Fund for Faculty Excellence awardees will become eligible again after three years.

 Evaluation will be made based on the following criteria and will emphasize contributions in the last five years:

-Contribution to their respective field: This is evidenced by the individual’s centrality to strategic and significant areas of research and scholarship; mentorship of graduate (especially doctoral) students and supervision of theses and dissertations; contribution to interdisciplinary research programs, centers, and institutes; and intellectual leadership within a department or program.
+Contribution to their respective field: This is evidenced by the individual’s centrality to strategic and significant areas of research, scholarship and/or creative practice; mentorship of graduate (especially doctoral) students and supervision of theses and dissertations; contribution to interdisciplinary research programs, centers, and institutes; and intellectual leadership within a department or program.

 Contribution to the university: This is evidenced by the individual’s participation in the development of the UO academic mission.
-Such contributions should exemplify enduring commitment to institutional values for learning, intellectual inquiry, and service whether through the UO Academic Plan, the IDEAL framework, internationalization, interdisciplinarity, outreach to external communities, or similar contributions beyond one’s immediate departmental efforts.
+Such contributions should exemplify an enduring commitment to institutional values for learning, intellectual inquiry, and service whether through the IDEAL framework, internationalization, interdisciplinarity, outreach to external communities, or similar contributions beyond one’s immediate departmental efforts.